heymumford/Samstraumr/README.md

 Technical Foundations ~ Standardized Interfaces

 - Use of APIs and messaging protocols (e.g., REST, gRPC, AMQP) for communication between tubes.

-Containerization and Orchestration:
+Technical Foundations ~ Containerization and Orchestration:

 - Deployment of tubes within containers (e.g., Docker) for consistency across environments.
 Use of orchestration tools (e.g., Kubernetes) to manage scaling, deployment, and resilience.

-Observability:
+Technical Foundations ~ Observability:

 - Integration with logging, monitoring, and alerting systems to provide visibility into tube operations.
 Use of tools like Prometheus and Grafana for metrics and dashboards.

-Configuration Management:
+Technical Foundations ~ Configuration Management:

 - Tubes retrieve configuration from centralized services, allowing dynamic updates without redeployment.
 Feature flags and versioning enable controlled rollouts and A/B testing.